-Carrie Underwood & Keith Urban Defend ‘Not Country’ Duet, ‘The Fighter’
+Carrie Underwood & Keith Urban Defend ‘Not Country’ Duet ‘The Fighter’

 Carrie Underwood and Keith Urban are hitting back after fans slammed the duo for their new duet, “The Fighter.”

-Underwood and Urban raised some eyebrows after their performance of the song during the 59th Annual Grammy Awards on February 12, as some viewers slammed Carrie and Keith for teaming up on the song which a number of country music fans blasted for not being “country enough.”
+Underwood and Urban raised some eyebrows after their performance of the song during the 59th Annual Grammy Awards on February 12, as some viewers slammed Carrie and Keith for teaming up on the song, which a number of country music fans blasted for not being “country enough.”

-A number of fans called out Carrie and Keith for not incorporating enough traditional country elements into the duet, which has already seen huge success at country radio, claiming that Underwood and Urban, who are famous for their country music stylings, supposedly aren’t sounding “country enough” on “The Fighter.”
+A number of fans called out Carrie and Keith for not incorporating enough traditional country elements into the duet, which has already seen huge success at country radio.
+Some people claimed that Underwood and Urban, who are famous for their country music stylings, supposedly aren’t sounding “country enough” on “The Fighter.”

 “Keith and Carrie’s newest song could not be further from country,” Twitter user @thisisdboth9 tweeted out of “The Fighter,” while @jerome_Cartier added of Underwood and Urban’s first official collaboration, “Carrie & Keith… that’s not Country Music… #GRAMMYs.”